 I started collecting in the early nineteen-seventies in North Carolina.
 I thank my Grampa Nichol and my Uncle Robert for getting me started and my parents Rosemary and Stephen for nurturing my interest and funding my early involvement in the hobby.
 I used John C. Tibbitts’ books for reference, and I traded bottles that I dug in Virginia for insulators that I liked in Dick Bowman’s sale lists which I read about in Insulators magazine.
 I attended many eastern and western region shows including Holyoke, Towamencin, Perkiomenville, Kulpsville, Enumclaw, Auburn, Yuma, Victorville, Rohde Ranch, Chico, Reno/Sparks, and more than a few club swaps, including Dan and Wendy Gauron’s Shop Swap in Colorado Springs, as a member of the Chesapeake Bay, Jefferson State, NorCal, and Grand Canyon State Insulator Clubs.
 I am a lifetime member of the Golden State Insulator Club.

-At the 2013 Franklin, Tennessee national, I received the President’s Appreciation Award.
-At the 2016 Muncie, Indiana national, I was stunned to learn that I had received the L.L.
+At the 2011 San Jose national, I received an Exhibitor Appreciation Award.
+At the 2013 Franklin national, I received the President’s Appreciation Award.
+At the 2016 Muncie, national, I was stunned to learn that I had received the L.L.
 Linscott Insulator Pioneer Award for outstanding service by Mrs. Jacqueline Linscott Barnes after being unavoidably called away from the banquet.

 I co-hosted the 1998 Williamsburg national and later, the Tulare, CA show for three years.
 I served as the host club’s awards coordinator for the 2005 San Jose national.
 I served on show committees for the 2011 San Jose national and San Jose regional.
 I was one of two unnamed show co-hosts, with Lou Hall, for the 2014 Farmington, New Mexico national.